davidgomesdev/RustyController/README.md

 ## Acknowledge

-I've read the source of [psmoveapi](https://github.com/thp/psmoveapi), to know how to find the controller with HIDAPI, and the request structures.
+I've made use of [psmoveapi's](https://github.com/thp/psmoveapi) source, to know how to interact with the controller with HIDAPI, and its request structures.